rawles/edit.tf/README.md

 Most of the functionality of the editor is accessed through key sequences beginning with the escape key.
 They are summarised in
-in a table to the right of the the editor.
+a table to the right of the the editor.
 Pressing the escape key takes you into command mode, in which the status bar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform